 But with a 46 percent gain from March's 12-year low, the S&P 500 could be ripe for a pullback, especially if the week's data is less encouraging.

 I still sense from the portfolio managers and traders we deal with that even though we have nice upside momentum, they have their fingers on the trigger and aren't going to stick around if some bad data comes out, said Brian Daley, a sales trader at Conifer Securities in New York.

 Investors will be watching the S&P to see if it can breach 1,000, a key technical and psychological mark.
 The market will face resistance getting to that point, but piercing 1,000 could also be perceived as a buy signal, causing the market to rally even higher.

 The market tested the level early last week, coming within about four points, but was unable to get any further.

 The price movements have been dramatic and impressive, said Keith Springer, president of Capital Financial Advisory Services in Sacramento, California.

 The volume has not been as impressive.
 I think that we're going to have to see better data in the weeks ahead to actually support it.

 So far, 74 percent of S&P companies that have reported have beaten Wall Street's expectations, according to data from Thomson Reuters.
 Analysts point out that the expectations were a low hurdle to jump, questioning the strength of results that have come on the back of cost cutting and layoffs.

-But results have surpassed expectations and heartened investors looking for further proof that the worst of the recession has abated.
-Since Alcoa kicked off earnings season on July 8, the S&P has surged 12 percent in the second leg of a rally that began in March but stalled through May and June.
+But results have surpassed expectations and heartened investors looking for more proof that the worst of the recession has abated.
+Since Alcoa kicked off earnings season on July 8, the S&P has surged 12 percent in the second leg of a rally that began in March, but stalled through May and June.

 The Street expected some slightly better-than-expected earnings, but this has been extreme so far, said Scott Wren, senior equity strategist at Wells Fargo Advisors in St. Louis.